geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 Of the courser immortal can give information.”
 He his history related, and when he had done
 To make his apologies, thus he begun,
-“For taking your Steed, Sir, my only excuse is
+“For taking your steed, Sir, my only excuse is
 I wished on the saddle to court the gay Muses,
 In truth of your anger I’m somewhat afraid,
 But hope that my fall for my trespass has paid.”

 While Mercurius still pondered what answer to give
-In the Valley they saw fair Urania arrive,
+In the valley they saw fair Urania arrive,
 But ere I proceed it is meet I should tell,
 What before to the Muses in London befell.
-&emsp;On St. Valentines morning the Virgins rose late,
+&emsp;On St. Valentines morning the virgins rose late,
 Pollyhymnia last night had been *at the debate*;
 And till near four o’clock for those who were smitten
 By the arrows of Cupid, Erato had written: